XiaoLi0614/HampaAE/README.md

 ```
 ./BankStaticAnalysis.sh
 ```
-You should see three tables, which are the conflict and dependency tables we claimed in the appendix P33.
+You should see three tables, which are the conflict and dependency tables we claimed in the **appendix P33**.

 Run the bash file for movie use-case: ```MovieStaticAnalysis.sh```